18Isabel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Your function should work exactly like strncpy
 FYI: The standard library provides a similar function: strncpy.
 Run man strncpy to learn more.

 3. strcmp

 Write a function that compares two strings.

 Prototype: int _strcmp(char *s1, char *s2);
 Your function should work exactly like strcmp
 FYI: The standard library provides a similar function: strcmp.
-Run man strcmp to learn more.
+Run man strcmp to learn more

 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy